ichadhr/db-wilayah-indonesia/src/datas/comparing_bsni.md

 | 36 | Pandan | PDN | EXISTING CODE | Kabupaten Tapanuli Tengah | Sumatra Utara | kecamatan_index | Wrong city name: "Sibolga" should be "Pandan" |
 | 37 | Sentani | STN | EXISTING CODE | Kabupaten Jayapura | Papua | kecamatan_index | Wrong city name: "Jayapura" should be "Sentani" |

-# CorrectionLoader Integration
+# BSNICorrection Integration

 ## Overview
-The `CorrectionLoader` class in `src/utils/correction_bsni.py` will load and apply corrections from `src/utils/correction_bsni.csv` to improve matching accuracy in the kecamatan and kode_wilayah pipelines.
+The `BSNICorrection` class in `src/pipeline/corrections/bsni.py` will load and apply corrections from `src/datas/correction_bsni.csv` to improve matching accuracy in the kecamatan and kode_wilayah pipelines.
 This implements a "Both Sides Application" approach, correcting data on both the extracted kecamatan side and the reference kode_wilayah side.

 ## Correction Application Flow
 ```mermaid